metio/seb/content/posts/gitlab-distributor.md

 +----------------+            +----------------+
 ```

-In order to create such a setup, follow these steps:
+To create such a setup, follow these steps:

 1. Go to `Settings > Repository` and expand `Mirroring repositories`
    ![Code Flow](/images/gitlab-mirror-settings.png)